-Apple cider vinegar is vinegar made from the fermented, unstrained juice of crushed apples.
-It is highly acidic and gives off a potent smell, similar to aged wine.
-The high concentration of vitamin C, fiber, and acids are believed by some to boost immunity while breaking up the congestion that comes with a cold.
+Apple cider vinegar is made from the fermented, unstrained juice of crushed apples.
+It’s acidic and gives off a potent smell, similar to aged wine.

-While apple cider vinegar (ACV) is becoming a popular home remedy for colds, researchers are still figuring out why it may help you feel better and if there are some people it won’t work for.
+It’s often used as a home remedy for colds.
+Researchers are still figuring out why it may help you feel better, and if there are some people it won’t benefit.

 Apple cider vinegar throat rub

 You may want to consider rubbing apple cider vinegar on your throat and around your sinuses.
 The powerful smell of apple cider vinegar may help loosen your congestion and help you breathe easier while your body fights off a bacterial or viral infection.